MrChatGPT/CDIO_gruppe_7/README.md

 # Setup
 Run setup script to set up necessary packages.
-Only tested in linux, but it might work on windows as well?
+Only tested in Linux, but it might work on windows as well?

 ## Python version
 3.12.2 was used for testing